 This software seamlessly stitches together images of a scene taken in overlapping views.
-This is achieved in two
+The process involves two

 steps: